alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

   --input-format CasavaOneEightSingleLanePerSampleDirFmt \
   --output-path path/to/where/qiime2/artifact/will/be/saved/file-name.qza
 ```
-Convert Qiime2 artifcat into visualization file.
+Convert QIIME 2 artifcat into visualization file.
 ```
 qiime demux summarize \
   --i-data path/to/where/qiime2/artifact/was/saved/file-name.qza \
   --o-visualization path/to/where/qiime2/artifact/will/be/saved/file-name.qzv
 ```
-See paired-end section for next steps using the Qiime2 visualization file (.qzv)
+See paired-end section for next steps using the QIIME 2 visualization file (.qzv)
 <br><br>If running multiple tests on the same set of sequences, single end and paired-end outputs should have the same output parameters for the forward sequences.
 <br>
 ## STEP 3: Trim Primers From Sequences
-To trim primers from all sequences, Qiime2 uses the cutadapt plugin (handbook found [HERE](https://docs.qiime2.org/2024.10/plugins/available/cutadapt/index.html)).
+To trim primers from all sequences, QIIME 2 uses the cutadapt plugin (handbook found [HERE](https://docs.qiime2.org/2024.10/plugins/available/cutadapt/index.html)).
 <br>If you want to trim Golay adapters and barcodes see [THIS](https://forum.qiime2.org/t/cutadapt-adapter-vs-front/15450) forum page for more information.

 **Primers commonly used in our studies:**